 I will admit though that I did get excited last week (12th October 2016) when a clinical expert who works for the company Oral-B came into the dental school to give a talk to all the second year dental students about Oral-B’s products.
 At the end of her talk, she gave each student a few tubes of paste, a blue Oral-B branded satchel bag and their top of the range electric toothbrush!

 So I now own an electric toothbrush supposedly worth £279 (according to the Oral-B rep).
+They never seem to be on sale for full price though – always with some level of discount on.

 It has a fancy name too, which makes it sound like it’s from the future.
 It’s called the Genius 9000.